BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

     Only if they succeeded would they have the money to eat.
     It was for this reason that they had to write well, use colorful examples, and have recourse, wit, and charm.
     Hume's insight is that if you want to change people's beliefs, reasoning with them like a normal philosophy professor won't be the most effective strategy.
-    He's pointing out that we have to try to adjust sentiments by sympathy, reassurance, good example, encouragement, and what he called art."¹⁹
+    He's pointing out that we have to try to adjust sentiments by sympathy, reassurance, good example, encouragement, and what he called art."²¹
 </p>

 <p>
     Culture is upstream of everything else, and public intellectuals create the culture.
     Years ago, I read an essay about which profession has had the most influence throughout history.
-    It made a good argument for "the amateur philosopher", also known as the public intellectual".
+    It made the argument for "the amateur philosopher", also known as the public intellectual".
-    From Buddha to Carl Sagan.
+    From Joan of Arc to Carl Sagan.
 </p>

 #### Another Way to Change the Culture<
 <p>
     "You Can't Fix Stupid"
-    -Ron White²⁰
+    -Ron White²²
 </p>

 <p>